JetBrains/kotlin-web-site/docs/topics/native/native-ios-integration.md

 deinit on <_NSMainThread: 0x600003bc0000>{number = 1, name = main}
 ```

+Deinitialization on the Swift/Objective-C objects is called on a special GC thread if:

-* If Swift/Objective-C objects are passed to Kotlin on a thread other than main or if the main dispatch queue isn't processed,
+* Swift/Objective-C objects are passed to Kotlin on a thread other than main.
+* The main dispatch queue isn't processed.

-  deinit on the Swift/Objective-C objects is called on a special GC thread.
+If you want to call deinitialization on a special GC thread explicitly,
-* You can also set `kotlin.native.binary.objcDisposeOnMain=false` in your `gradle.properties` to call deinit
+set `kotlin.native.binary.objcDisposeOnMain=false` in your `gradle.properties`.
+This option
-  on the Swift/Objective-C objects on a special GC thread, even if these objects were passed to Kotlin on the main thread.
+enables deinitialization on a special GC thread, even if Swift/Objective-C objects were passed to Kotlin on the main thread.

 ### Completion handlers